MariusCSaunders/Frankendama-Sharing/README.md

 ### Unit Testing

-Unit testing is used in this project to test the Flask app routes and thier functions, these are tested by asserting the expected result from each function.
-Using jenkins and the build script above we can run unit tests everytime the Git push command is run and the test results with a coverage report can be viewed on the jenkins console.
+Unit testing is used in this project to test the Flask app routes and their functions, these are tested by asserting the expected result from each function.
+Using jenkins and the build script above we can run unit tests every time the Git push command is run and the test results with a coverage report can be viewed on the jenkins console.
 <br/>
 <img src="https://github.com/MariusCSaunders/qa-individual-project/blob/master/images/JenkinsReport.png" alt="Jenkins Report">

 With the last entry in the jenkins build script, any tests that return a fail will set the build to fail on jenkins so that there is more readability.

-### Integration Testing

 ## Footer

 ### Future Improvements

+<li>Create a login page so that a user can login and view their builds, as well as only be able to update and delete their entries.</li>
+<li>Have a third table that would take in user information and assign it to each of their builds so that there is an author's name.</li>
+<li>Have more rugged form validation to allow correct format into the table</li>
+<li>Add CSS styling to make the overall webpage more pleasing to look at.</li>
 ### Author
 Marius Saunders
 ### Acknowledgements